 2. Use lead scoring to prioritize your prospects

-While handling a huge volume of prospects, positioning the lead scoring into your sales strategy is most.
+While handling a considerable volume of leads, positioning the lead scoring into your sales strategy is a must.
+Score the interactions with your prospective client positively or negatively.
 It helps provide you the idea to whom you need to prioritize.

 3. Connect with the decision-makers

 Speaking with customers and building a relationship is an art.
 All sales reps may not have this art.
-In order to uplift their skills, train them on an effective sales pitch.
+To uplift their skills, train them on an effective sales pitch.

 5. Listen to your prospects

 Effective communication happens when both parties listen to each other and respond accordingly.
-Listening to your prospect will help you understand prospects’ interests and expectations.
+Heeding to your leads will help you understand prospects’ interests and expectations.

 6. Emphasize the risks and opportunities

 Don’t chase all prospects and don’t run away from taking certain risks.